SamWickershamBryant/ML-project/README.md

 <Complete for *Project Progress*>
 * Have you considered Dimensionality Reduction or Scaling?
   * If yes, include steps here.
+  We tried out minmax and it didn't improve the results immediately.
+We will try to normalize the data differently to get better results.
 * What did you consider but *not* use?
 Why?
+  We considered using a dimensionality reduction like PCA, but we want to try out scaling the data first and seeing the results.
+We plan on experimenting with PCA or TSNE.

 <Expand and complete for **Project Submission**>